Matt and Kay | Mission to the World

 To read more about the Hills or to support them, click here.

-Rivers of the World (ROW) focuses on community-driven development in impoverished communities.
-ROW addresses the physical, emotional, and spiritual health of a community.
+Mission: Hope focuses on community-driven development in impoverished communities.
+They address the physical, emotional, and spiritual health of a community.
 To address extreme poverty at its deepest levels, a proactive and holistic approach is required.
-Partnering with churches, indigenous organizations, local leadership, and other US nonprofits, ROW goes into remote areas around the world to help anchor healthy, sustainable communities of faith.
+Partnering with churches, indigenous organizations, local leadership, and other US nonprofits, Mission: Hope goes into remote areas around the world to help anchor healthy, sustainable communities of faith.

-To read more about the Tsuis or to support them, click here.
+To read more about Mission: Hope or to support them, click here.